revl/svn_replay/README.md

   `PathMapping` configuration section.

-- The employed path mapping scheme is not flexible enough to describe arbitrary repository restructuring.
-However, the desired effect can sometimes be achieved by applying a chain of `svn_replay` transformations.
+- The employed path mapping scheme is not flexible enough to describe arbitrary repository restructuring (for example, merging into a single target directory).
+In some cases, however, the desired effect can be achieved by applying a chain of `svn_replay` transformations and/or using `PreCommitHook`.

 Troubleshooting
 ===============